Fulfilling General Education Requirements

 If I placed in a language course higher than 202 can I still get Global Perspectives credit?

-Yes.
+Yes, if you take a course higher than 202.
 You must have the Modern Languages Department contact us with your name and the course (above the 202 level) you took in lieu of 202.

 Can I use life experiences (work, volunteer, military service) to count for a General Education course?